 Building a personal brand takes time.

-People looking to make a quick buck won’t have the patience or the passion it takes to stick with it.
-Building a personal brand is a long game that can take several years you can fully support yourself from it.
+If you want to make a quick buck, you won’t stick with it.
+Personal branding is a long game that can take several years to fully support yourself.

-If all you care about is money, you’re better off starting a business.
+If *all* you care about is money, start a business.